bcgov/nr-vault-sync-app/README.md

 ## Running

-The tool can be run from the source using Node.js or a release container image by using Podman or Docker.
+The tool can be run from the source using Node.js or a container image by using Podman or Docker.

 ```
 ./bin/dev health
 ```

 ```
-podman run --rm ghcr.io/bcgov-nr/vault-sync-app:v1.0.4 health
+podman run --rm ghcr.io/bcgov-nr/vault-sync-app:v2.0.1 health
 ```

 The sample command runs the health command.
-All the commands will probably require some arguments set up to work with your Vault.
+All the commands will probably require some arguments set up to work with your installation of Hashicorp Vault.
+With no arguments set, it will try to use a local Vault installation with a static token.

-The container expects to recieve a VAULT_ADDR and VAULT_TOKEN to load

 ## Environment Variables

-The tool can use environment variables in place of most command arguments.
-It is recommended that all confidential paramaters (tokens, etc.) be set using environment variables.
+The tool can utilize environment variables instead of most command arguments.
+It is recommended to set all confidential parameters (such as tokens) using environment variables.
+Specifically, the argument 'vault-token' should always be configured with the environment variable 'VAULT_TOKEN'.

 These can be found by looking in the [src/flags.ts](src/flags.ts) file.